Nicola Böcker-Giannini

-Nicola Böcker-Giannini (born 1975 in Ratingen) is a German politician serving as co-chair of the Social Democratic Party in Berlin since 2024.
+Nicola Böcker-Giannini (born 1975 in Ratingen) is a German politician who served as co-chair of the Social Democratic Party in Berlin from May 2024 to May 2026, during the party’s tenure as the junior partner in the Wegner senate’s government of Berlin.
+She and her co-chair Hikel announced their resignations in November 2025 due to irreconcilable differences with party officials in the district associations.
+One of her eventual co-replacements Steffen Krach went on to become the party’s lead candidate in the following 2026 Berlin state election.
 From 2018 to 2021, she was a member of the Abgeordnetenhaus of Berlin.